demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

   - Fixed tire contact audio still playing while the car is midair
   - Fixed warning alarm playing while car is attached to the magnet (and immune to damage)
   - Added config setting to mute Cruiser audio in orbit (engine, horn, radio, etc.)
+- Doors
+  - Fixed backwards open/close SFX on factory doors, lockers, and the breaker box
+  - Fixed shed doors (Rend and Adamance) not utilizing wood door SFX
   - Fixed the garage door on Experimentation not playing sounds when it slides closed
+  - Entrance doors now play the same random audio clip on both sides
+  - Entrance door audio now plays through walkie-talkies
 - Fixed "Hey" voice when ship gets struck by lightning